Back to All Events

 Leadership, Organising and Action Workshop

-Effective community organising requires an understanding of how to identify recruit and develop strong leadership, as well as how to build community around that leadership and harness the power and resources of that community to create change.
+Effective community organising requires an understanding of how to identify, recruit and develop strong leadership, as well as how to build community around that leadership and harness the power and resources of that community to create change.
+This workshop will equip you with the skills, strategy and story to do exactly that: deepen your organising practice, build collective power and drive systemic change.

 KEY DATES AND LOCATION